gkc741/HandwritingGueser/README.md

 Using Categorial Corss-Entropy Loss for the 10 classes i have to calculate the loss.

-For optimization im using Stochastic Gradien Descent for one sample at a time, with a fixed learning rate of 0.01 rn.
+For optimization im using Stochastic Gradient Descent for one sample at a time, with a fixed learning rate of 0.01 rn.